Overview

 Challenges

-Early on I had to consider which variation of the weather API to call, and how.
+Early on I had to consider which of the various weather API to call, and how.
 The search bar functionality depended on this too.

-I used a large object list provided by openweathermap containing all the cities in the world, along with their associated country, ID, and coordinates.
+I used a large object list provided by openweathermap containing all the cities in the world paired with their respective countries, IDs, and coordinates.

-The file was big at first, so big that it caused lag, and long loading times for the page.
+The file was big at first, so big that it would cause notable lag and long loading times for the page.
 I cut down the file size in half by removing white space, and the coordinate data

 load, but in the final build it was automatically optimized further to the point where it is now near instant.

-The search bar is supposed to display search results dynamically as the user types.
+The goal with the search bar was to display results dynamically as the user is typing.
 When the user selects a location, the value is set and gets passed to other components.

-As for the API calls, I found a solution that conditionally builds a URL string to fetch and update both weather and forecast data, either with coordinates (occurs on page load/refresh), or
+For the API calls, my solution involves conditionally building a URL string that fetches and updates both weather and forecast data, either with coordinates (on load/refresh), or

 through a unique location ID from the large locations object.
 At some point I was struggling with useEffect and ensuring that the right components update and re-render at the right time, in parallel,

-but after some modifications and adding conditional logic, I solved the issue.
+but after some modifications and conditional logic, I solved the issue.

 Each response contains an array with 40 weather objects, that are not